James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 Burke, Tony and Brent Landau eds.
 New Testament Apocrypha, vol. 1: More Noncanonical Scriptures.
 Grand Rapids, Mich.: Eerdmans, 2016.
 635 pp. Hb; $75.
 Link to Eerdmans

-In his forward to this new collection of Christian apocrypha, J. K. Elliott asks “When is enough, enough?”
+In his forward to this new collection of Christian Apocrypha, J. K. Elliott asks, “When is enough enough?”
 Well he may ask, since he edited the seven hundred page The Apocryphal New Testament (Oxford, 1994).
 To quote Jordan Belfort from Martin Scorsese’s Wolf of Wall Street, “More is never enough.”
-This new collection edited by Burke and Landau is the first volume of a new series of non-canonical writings which promises to greatly expand the number of apocryphal texts available to students of the early church.
+This new collection, edited by Burke and Landau, is the first volume of a new series of non-canonical writings, which promises to greatly expand the number of apocryphal texts available to students of the early church.
 Volume one collects thirty texts newly translated with introductions by experts in this literature.
-A second volume is planned and Burke hopes the project can be expanded to include a third and fourth volume.
+Update: Read my reviews of New Testament Apocrypha Volume 2 (2020) and New Testament Apocrypha Volume 3 (2023).

-As implied by the sub-title of the book, “More Noncanonical Scriptures” this new volume attempts to collect texts not already found in Schneemelcher or Elliott.
+As implied by the book’s subtitle, “More Noncanonical Scriptures,” this new volume attempts to collect texts not already found in Schneemelcher or Elliott.
 There are a few, but they are included because additional ancient texts have been discovered since the initial publication.
-For example The Infancy Gospel of Thomas published in Elliot did not take into account the Syriac version.
+For example, The Infancy Gospel of Thomas, published in Elliot, did not consider the Syriac version.
 Several texts in this collection were only recently published (P.Oxy 5072, for example).
 Previous collections focused on the first three centuries of Christian history.
-Following the lead of More Canonical Old Testament Texts (edited by Bauckham, Davila and Panayotov, Eerdmans 2013), this new volume looks at texts before the age of Islam.
+Following the lead of More Canonical Old Testament Texts (edited by Bauckham, Davila, and Panayotov, Eerdmans 2013), this new volume looks at texts before the age of Islam.

-Christian apocrypha is usually divided into three categories.
-Texts dealing with Jesus are called “gospels” whether they have the features of a New Testament gospel or not.
-Texts which concern the apostles are called “Acts” and texts which are prophetic are usually labeled “Apocalypses.”
+Christian Apocrypha is usually divided into three categories.
+Texts dealing with Jesus are called “gospels,” whether they have the features of a New Testament gospel or not.
+Texts that concern the apostles are called “Acts,” and texts that are prophetic are usually labeled “Apocalypses.”
 This collection includes two Epistles, although they are not quite like the New Testament epistles.
-For an overview of New Testament apocrypha, see Markus Bockmuehl, Ancient Apocryphal Gospels (Westminster John Knox, 2017) and Tony Burke, Secret Scriptures Revealed: A New Introduction to the Christian Apocrypha (Eerdmans, 2014).
-This volume had loosened the definition of Christian apocrypha to include martyr texts and Coptic pseudo-apostolic memoirs, or even Jewish satire (Tolodot Yeshu).
+For an overview of New Testament Apocrypha, see Markus Bockmuehl, Ancient Apocryphal Gospels (Westminster John Knox, 2017) and Tony Burke, Secret Scriptures Revealed: A New Introduction to the Christian Apocrypha (Eerdmans, 2014).
+This volume loosened the definition of Christian Apocrypha, including martyr texts, Coptic pseudo-apostolic memoirs, and even Jewish satire (Tolodot Yeshu).

 Gospels and Related Traditions